 At Canisius College, issues are explored on a deep level.
 You’ll tackle the big questions about life and death, good and evil, wealth and poverty—and you’ll be supported as you search for answers.
 You’ll learn how to think, not what to think.
 You’ll develop core skills that’ll help you adapt to any career shift or life situation.
 And perhaps most important of all, you’ll be encouraged to reflect on what kind of person you want to be—beyond what kind of degree you’ll earn.

 Unlimited learning opportunities

-A Jesuit Catholic tradition
+A Catholic, Jesuit tradition

 Home away from home

-Buffalo is home to professional football and hockey teams, minor league baseball, and a world-champion lacrosse team.
-A five-minute walk puts students in Delaware Park, one of Frederick Law Olmsted’s most beautiful parks, where they can bike, play tennis, golf, or rent boats on scenic Hoyt Lake.
-With shopping, restaurants, theaters, world-renowned art galleries, and live music just a subway ride away, students soon learn why Buffalo is one of the top five college towns of its size.
+Buffalo is home to professional football and hockey teams, a minor league baseball team, and a world-champion lacrosse team.
+An easy walk takes students to Delaware Park, one of Frederick Law Olmsted’s most beautiful parks, where students can bike, play tennis, golf, or rent boats on scenic Hoyt Lake.
+With shopping, restaurants, theaters, world-renowned art galleries, and live music just a subway ride away, students will soon learn why Buffalo is one of the best midsized cities for college.

 Canisius offers comfortable and spacious suites and apartment-style residence halls.
 Students can choose from a wide range of meal options at the dining halls and campus snack bars, which include Tim Hortons and Starbucks.

 Canisius looks for students who are passionate, motivated, hardworking, and interested in making a difference in the world around them.